Video Tutorial Understanding OAUTH 2.0, Connecting via Google

 client_id =

-• The CLIENT_ID can be obtained by creating an application with the service concerned.
-The creation of the application also allows to customize the appearance of the authorization screen that will be presented to the user.
+can be obtained by creating an application with the service concerned.
+The creation of the application also allows to customize the appearance of the authorization screen that will be presented to the user. - The

-• The scope will depend on the services and allows to define the information that one wishes to obtain or the actions that one wishes with the user.
+will depend on the services and allows to define the information that one wishes to obtain or the actions that one wishes with the user. - The

-• The redirect_uri allows to define the URL to which the user will be redirected when he has accepted the permissions.
-This URL will be responsible for processing authorization information.
+allows to define the URL to which the user will be redirected when he has accepted the permissions.
+This URL will be responsible for processing authorization information. - The

 Step 2: The user accepts the permissions